Madhusudan Das: Contribution to literature

 As a writer and poet, patriotism was always at the forefront of his mind, and that was reflected in all of his literary works.
 He penned a number of articles and poems in both English and Odia.
 Some of his important poems are "Utkal Santan", "Jati Itihash" and "Jananira Ukti".
 He was also an influential speaker in Odia, Bengali and English.

-Last years
+Death

 He died on 4 February 1934 at the age of 85.